chrisjrob/chrisjrob.github.io/_posts/2011-03-03-fixing-kde-file-associations.md

 type: post
 published: true
 status: publish
-category: technology linux kde
+category: technology
-tags: kiosktool
+tags: [linux, kde, kiosktool]
 ---

 We have our file associations locked down using KDE Kiosktool, and yet